AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

 \paragraph{\textbf{Age}}

-Age diversity may potentially enhance group performance, but the benefits may depend on the context.
-Several studies have found that age diversity in teams positively correlated with team performance when completing complex tasks~\cite{wegge2012makes}.
+Age diversity may enhance group performance, but the benefits may depend on the context.
+Several studies have found that team age diversity positively correlated with team performance when completing complex tasks~\cite{wegge2012makes}.
 Past research points out the positive effects were only seen under conditions of positive team climate and low age discrimination~\cite{wegge2012makes}.
 Another study shows teams with more age diversity reported more age discrimination~\cite{kunze2013organizational}, associated with lower commitment and worse performance.

 \paragraph{\textbf{Ethnicity}}

 There are inconsistent results in the case of ethnic diversity.
 One study~\cite{mcleod1996ethnic} found racially diverse groups produced significantly more feasible and effective ideas than homogeneous groups.
 Another study found racial similarity in groups associated with higher self-rated productivity and commitment~\cite{riordan1997demographic}.
 Under the right conditions, teams may benefit from diversity in ethnicity and nationality~\cite{nielsen2017gender}.